Lawyers who challenged “no-fly” order finally get paid

 Before the trial, Attorney General Eric Holder signed an apparently perjured declaration certifying that it would cause grave harm to national security to disclose whether or why the government put Dr. Ibrahim on the no-fly list.
 But in his decision, Judge Alsup revealed what the government had known all along: The only reason Dr. Ibrahim was put on the no-fly list in the first place was that an FBI agent on the mosque-watching detail mistakenly filled out the blacklist and watchlist “nomination” form incorrectly.

-The government chose not to appeal Judge Alsup’s trial judgement, which became final.
+The government chose not to appeal Judge Alsup’s trial judgment, which became final.

 But where does that leave Dr. Ibrahim, or her lawyers?